intel/mlir-extensions/docs/Conversion/GPUToSPIRV.md

 ## Reason for this Custom Pass:
 Upstream pass includes limited conversion patterns and it does not add patterns conversion from SCF, arith and math ops.
-So GPUXToSPIRV pass extends updatream pass conversion.
+So GPUXToSPIRV pass extends upstream pass conversion.